- NYFA

 Silverman is now offering his expertise to the next generation of journalism and communications students.
 He teaches in the Broadcast Journalism program at the New York Film Academy.
 He has also taught as an adjunct professor at Columbia University’s School of Journalism, the University of Miami’s School of Communications, and Barry University’s Department of Communications.
 His expertise includes multi-platform Journalism, film, social media, and podcasts.
 He is a frequent guest lecturer on topics that include effective oral and written communications, TV production, and trends in journalism.

-Jonathan Whittaker Chair of Short-Term Intensive Programs
+Jonathan Whittaker Chair of Short Term Programs

 Chair of Short-term Intensive Programs